azkbbys/azkbbys.github.io/README.md

 ## Changelog

 Diligent Azkbbys has made the update log of the website into a web page~ [Click here](https://newazkbbys.github.io/update_log.html) to view!

-## Description

-Look, why is there a "new" in front of the URL? ~~Because my github username has a new~~ in front of it because it also has an "old" [poke me to check](https://azkbbys.github.io), but that "old" has stopped updating.

-So why stop updating? ~~Because Azkbbys is lazy~~ Because the account of [azkbbys](https://github.com/azkbbys) requires 2FA verification, and I can't verify it, so I registered a new account to continue updating the website!

 ## Declaration